CRG-CNAG/submit_request/README.md

 <img src="selection.png" width="600"/>

-Please review the Terms of Use, agree with them and click **"Submit"**.
+Please review the Terms of Use, agree with them, and click **"Submit"**.
 You can also leave a comment for the manager.

 <br/>
-You will recieve an e-mail from CRG about activation of your account.
+You will receive an e-mail from CRG about the activation of your account.
 <br/>

-Once your account is active, you can login to Agendo and access **"Facilities"**.
+Once your account is active, you can log in to Agendo and access **"Facilities"**.

 <img src="welcome2.png" width="800"/>